jgcc133/MartialArtsApparelBot/doc/DEV.md

 9 Dec 23
 Use google drive url api to pull data from google drive.
 Provided data there is public to all.

+12 Dec 23
+After discussion with Verne, there are a few big pieces that we can tackle in phases for the next quarter:
+1) Connectivity to Google Drive (code and data in the correct file structure)
+2) Web hosting of code (Python Anywhere?
+Microsoft Azure?
+Google Cloud?)
+3) Chatbot Search function enhancement

+The structure of google drive will be:
+Root/
+    - Category 1/
+        - SKU 11/
+            - Tags Text file
+            - Photo1
+            - Photo2
+            - etc
+        - SKU 12/
+            - Tags Text file
+            - Photo1

+Step 1:
+abstract load dotenv and control.yml to